saltstack/salt-bootstrap/README.rst

 --------

 The Salt Bootstrap script has a wide variety of options that can be passed as well as several ways of obtaining the bootstrap script itself.
+Note that the use of ``sudo`` is not needed when running these commands as the ``root`` user.

 **NOTE**